-This is one more great example of a amazingly complex molecular machine, that will operate and exercise its precise orchestrated function properly ONLY with ALL components fully developed and formed and able to interact in a highly complex, ordered , precise manner.
-Both, the software, and the hardware, must be in place fully developed, or the mechanism will not work.
+This is one more great example of an amazingly complex molecular machine, that will operate and exercise its precise orchestrated function properly ONLY with ALL components fully developed and formed and able to interact in a highly complex, ordered precise manner.
+Both, the software, and the hardware must be in place fully developed, or the machine will not work.
 No intermediate stage will do the job.
 And neither would snRNPs (U1, U2, U4, U5, and U6) have any function if not fully developed.
 And even if they were there, without the branch-point-binding protein (BBP) in place, nothing done, either, since the correct splice site could not be recognized.
-Had the introns and exons not have to emerge simultaneously with the Spliceosome ?
-No wonder, does the paper : " Origin and evolution of spliceosomal introns " admit: Evolution of exon-intron structure of eukaryotic genes has been a matter of long-standing, intensive debate.
-1 and it concludes that : The elucidation of the general scenario of evolution of eukaryote gene architecture by no account implies that the main problems in the study of intron evolution and function have been solved.
-Quite the contrary, fundamental questions remains wide open.
-If the first evolutionary step would have been the arise of self-splicing Group II introns, then the question would follow : Why would evolution not have stopped there, since that method works just fine ?
+Had the introns and exons not have to emerge simultaneously with the Spliceosome?
+No wonder, does the paper: " Origin and evolution of spliceosomal introns " admit: Evolution of the exon-intron structure of eukaryotic genes has been a matter of long-standing, intensive debate.
+1 and it concludes that: The elucidation of the general scenario of the evolution of eukaryote gene architecture by no account implies that the main problems in the study of intron evolution and function have been solved.
+Quite the contrary, fundamental questions remain wide open.
+If the first evolutionary step would have been the arise of self-splicing Group II introns, then the question would follow: Why would evolution not have stopped there, since that method works just fine?

 "A cell cannot, of course, afford to miss any of the splice junctions by even a single nucleotide, because this could result in an interruption of the correct reading frame, leading to a truncated protein."